kcajj/ONT_phages/notes/note2.md

 ![threshold_insertions](images/plots_with_threshold/EC2D2/insertions.png)
 ![threshold_non_consensus_frequency](images/plots_with_threshold/EC2D2/non_consensus_frequency.png)

-nanopore qc

 add secondary mapping to the pipeline

 i was removing elements underneath the coverage threshold from the array, as opposed to sending them to zero. i was considering as non consensus the gaps

-decide thresholds on the basis of distributions, keep them low.

-plot frequency distributions at different timepoints.

-map conversion